scylladb/scylla-rust-driver/docs/source/queries/batch.md

 // Prepare all statements in the batch at once let prepared_batch: Batch = session.prepare_batch(&batch).await?;

-// Specify bound values to use with each query let batch_values = ((1_i32, 2_i32),
+// Specify bound values to use with each statement let batch_values = ((1_i32, 2_i32),
                     (3_i32, 4_i32));